When NOT to Hire in Ukraine: Practical Decision Guide (2026)

 Conditions that significantly amplify risk

-These conditions don’t automatically mean “do not hire”, but they raise the likelihood of disputes and compliance issues if your setup is weak:
+These conditions don’t automatically mean “do not hire”, but they raise the likelihood of disputes and compliance issues if your setup is weak.
+They are worth reviewing explicitly before committing to a hiring plan.

 Alternatives to consider